farhadkpx/Disaster_Response_Pipeline/README.md

 ## Disaster_Response_Pipeline Project

 ## Project portrayal
-In this project, we will build a model corresponding with ML pipeline to classify real messages those were sent during natural disasters.
-These message can be categorized as medical help, aid related, search and rescue type.This upcoming ML processes are pipeline will helps us to categorize those messages in such a way that we can send messages to specific appropriate disaster relief agency.
+In this project, we will build a ML model processes sequenced in a pipeline to classify real messages those were sent during real natural disasters.
+These messages can be categorized as medical help, aid related, search and rescue type etc.This ML pipeline steps will helps us to categorize those messages in such a way that we can send messages to specific appropriate disaster relief agencies.

 This project will involve the building
 - basic ETL that loads, categorizes, merges, cleans and Stores data in a SQLite database
-- Machine Learning model pipeline builds a text processing then Trains and tunes using GridSearchCV
+- Machine Learning model pipeline builds a text processing system then trains and tunes the model using GridSearchCV hyper-parametarization
 - Flask Web App visualizes classified messages result.

-This is also a multi-label classification task, since a message can belong to one or more categories.
+This is a multi-label classification task, since a message can belong to one or more categories.
 We will be working with a data set provided by [Figure Eight](https://www.figure-eight.com/) containing real messages that were sent during disaster events.

+# Out task
 In this project we'll be applying our  natural language processing,  machine learning and data engineering skills as a data scientist.
 Analyzing disaster data from Figure Eight to build a model for an API that classifies disaster messages.
-This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!
+This project will show off our software skills, including our ability to create basic data pipelines and write clean, organized code!

 Our project will include a Flask web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

-Below are a few screenshots of the web app.
+Below a screenshots of the web app.
 ![Screenshot of Web App](webapp_screenshot.JPG)

 ## File Description
 ~~~~~~~
         disaster_response_pipeline
-          |-- app
+          |--app
-                |-- templates
+                |- templates
-                        |-- go.html
+                        |- go.html
-                        |-- master.html
+                        |- master.html
-                |-- run.py
+                |- run.py
           |-- data
-                |-- disaster_message.csv
+                |- disaster_message.csv
-                |-- disaster_categories.csv
+                |- disaster_categories.csv
-                |-- DisasterResponse.db
+                |- DisasterResponse.db
-                |-- ETL Pipeline Preparation.ipynb
+                |- ETL Pipeline Preparation.ipynb
-                |-- process_data.py
+                |- process_data.py
           |-- models
-                |-- ML Pipeline Preparation.ipynb
+                |- ML Pipeline Preparation.ipynb
-                |-- train_classifier.py
+                |- train_classifier.py
 ~~~~~~~

 ### Description of key files